hlevine/Watch-later-YouTube-downloader/README.md

 Once collected the dwatch later video will be removed from the list.

+To automated the download action set it as a cronjob.

 Acknowledgements:
 Most of this list came from the blog of Olivier Corradi's. (http://oliviercorradi.wordpress.com/)